 Victoria Cárdenas and Berta Valle can not go back to Nicaragua.
 Because of their appeals for help to Washington and the international community.
 The women have been charged in absentia with being "traitors to the homeland".

 Sharyn Alfonsi: So what would happen if you went back to Nicaragua now?
 Would you be arrested?

 Berta Valle: Definitely, yes.
 Not only arrested, but if they condemn me, that would be life-- life prison.

 The violence in Nicaragua is fueling an exodus.
-Tens of thousands of Nicaraguans have fled to Costa Rica and U.S. Customs and Border Protection says about 38,000 Nicaraguans have reached the U.S. border since June compared to less than 800 people over the same time last year.
+Tens of thousands of Nicaraguans have fled to Costa Rica and U.S. Customs and Border Protection says about 38,000 Nicaraguans have reached the U.S. border last summer compared to less than 800 people over the same time the year before.

 In August, the State Department announced more sanctions against members of the Ortega regime.
 But at the same time, the International Monetary Fund approved sending more than $350 million to Nicaragua that's supposed to help fight hunger and COVID.